abhiramathmika/aconews-demo/README.md

 Big thanks to Acowale for providing to showcase my work, the GNews team for their awesome API and the Firebase team for providing such a smooth deployment experience.

 ---
+## Note

+The Gnews API allows 100 request per day.
+So if you are unable to see news it's because you have reached the daily request limit.